google sheets

 Conclusion

-Using Google Sheets as a database can be incredibly powerful, but it often requires complex setup and manual updates.
+Using Google Sheets as a database can be powerful, but it requires complex functions and manual setup that can be time-consuming.

 Sourcetable Logo